kunalrawat425/kunalrawat425/README.md

-- 👋 Hi, I’m @kunalrawat425
+- 👋 Hi, I’m @kunalrawat425.
-- 👀 I’m interested in building scalable web applications with REST API and SPA technology
+- 👀 I’m interested in building scalable web applications with REST API and SPA technology.
-- 🌱 I’m currently learning Javascript,ReactJs,NextJs and ES6
+- 🌱 I’m currently learning Javascript,ReactJs,NextJs and ES6.
-- 📫 Reach me on kunalrawat425@gmail.com
+- 📫 Reach me on kunalrawat425@gmail.com.
 <!-- - 💞️ I’m looking to collaborate on ... -->

 <!---